KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/pipeline-refactor-roadmap.md

 Immediate action items:

-1. Provide the CLI progress UI and Markdown summary per run (P4.4).
+1. Add the dependency-declaration rule for core MagicMirror usage (P4.5).
-2. Add the dependency-declaration rule for core MagicMirror usage (P4.5).
+2. Audit README install/update sections for copyable fenced command blocks (P4.6).
-3. Audit README install/update sections for copyable fenced command blocks (P4.6).
+3. Recommend `npm ci --omit=dev` when modules list devDependencies in instructions (P4.7).
-4. Recommend `npm ci --omit=dev` when modules list devDependencies in instructions (P4.7).
+4. Flag modules with multi-year inactivity that are not marked `outdated` and nudge maintainers to review status (P4.8).

 ---